 Dean Cathy Otto dence to her years as faculty and her understanding of what it's like to be in the classroom.
 "I appreciate being recognized for my passion for the profession and for preparing future medical lab scientists," she said.
 "Education is such an important part of my life; I love learning, and I love seeing how education can change lives."
 Otto, who has been an active member of the medical community spanning her entire career, was chosen for the list based on her "leadership skills and clinical expertise."
 Along with teaching, Otto has been heavily involved with the American Society for Clinical Laboratory Science for years, including a stint as President in 2011-12.
 GILMAN, From Page 2 the program aims to diversify the students who study and intern abroad and the countries and regions where they go.
-Scholarship recipients have \circ the opportunity to gain a better understanding of $\overline{0}$ other cultures, countries, languages and economies - making them better prepared to assume significant roles in an increasingly global economy and interdependent world.
-Shoreline's recipients and the countries they'll be studying abroad in are:

-- Justin Collins Cape Town, South Africa - Tamara Slone Tokyo, Japan - Rowen Lochnicht Barcelona, Spain - Sarah Hooper-Smith Barcelona, Spain - Yeji Keating Cape Town, South Africa Register now!
+Scholarship recipients have the opportunity to gain a better understanding of other cultures, countries, languages and economies - making them better prepared to assume significant roles in an increasingly global economy and interdependent world.
+Shoreline's recipients and the countries they'll be studying abroad in are: - Justin Collins Cape Town, South Africa - Tamara Slone Tokyo, Japan - Rowen Lochnicht Barcelona, Spain - Sarah Hooper-Smith Barcelona, Spain - Yeji Keating Cape Town, South Africa Register now!
 Classes start Sept.
 23 Drawing on personal experience New student success coaches have been there, done that Shoreline Community College Newly hired student success coaches Nicki Sunwall and Erin Wilson both have very personal reasons for wanting students to put their best foot forward at Shoreline.
 Sunwall, who now helps students navigate college for a living, never intended to go to college herself.
 Wilson was living out of her car when she first set foot on North Seattle's campus as a first-generation student back in 2004.
-As Shoreline grows its student services, Sunwall and Wilson want to ensure those seeking their education here experience success on our campus.
-And they both draw on their personal experiences as non-traditional students to connect with Shoreline's Sunwall's desk is in the FOSS building where she specializes in working with on-campus learners, as well as students involved in the Get in Gear (GIG) program, the recently instituted Academic Coaching and Engagement program (ACE) and Shoreline Scholars.
+As Shoreline grows its student services.
+Sunwall and Wilson want to ensure those seeking their education here experience success on our campus.
+And they both draw on their personal experiences as non-traditional students to connect with Shoreline's community.
+Sunwall's desk is in the FOSS building where she specializes in working with on-campus learners, as well as students involved in the Get in Gear (GIG) program, the recently instituted Academic Coaching and Engagement program (ACE) and Shoreline Scholars.
 Wilson's focus is on eLearning students and building a sense of community within the online sphere.
 Her office is in the eLearning (1200) build- For Sunwall, while her position in academia is a bit of a surprise to her, it's completely fitting.
 "I never intended to go to college," she said.
 "I didn't think it was for me.
 But I ended up going and I feel like I found myself in education.
 School grew my confidence in myself and helped me realize my potential."
-It was this experience that inspired Sunwall to help others find their paths through her role as a Success Coach.
-"It's very real how much influence and impact education can play on a person and their identity in so many See SUCCESS, Page 9
+It was this experience that ins Sunwall to help others find their potentials through her role as a Success Co "It's very real how much influ It was this experience that inspired Sunwall to help others find their paths through her role as a Success Coach.
+"It's very real how much influence and impact education can play on a person and their identity in so many

-As student success coaches at Shoreline Community College, Nicki Sunwall (left) and Erin Wilson are using their own experiences and education to help students. horeline Community College photo
+As student success coaches at Shoreline Community College, Nicki Sunwall (left) and Erin Wilson are using their own experiences and education to help students.
+Shoreline Community College photo